Duet Night Abyss Commission Guide

 • Same number of stages (21) as Tier V and no huge difficulty jump (?)

 • Basic run is around 2300 Threads of Time but you can increase the difficulty with modifiers you choose, netting literally thousands more per run.
-I chose all difficulty options for 100 Total Depth and 300% Bonus Trade Points, and got 114192 Trace Points and 9135 Threads of Time.
+I chose all difficulty options for 100 Total Depth and 300% Bonus Trace Points, and got over 9000 Threads, which is basically 900,000 Coin.

-• Even the basic run with no difficulty modifiers beats every other mode assuming you can clear Mystic Maze effortlessly.
+• Even the basic run with no difficulty modifiers beats every other mode assuming you can clear Mystic Maze effortlessly and reliably.

 • (active farming) Bounty/Chase: